 In the last 20 years, we have been lucky enough to work with lots of customers large and small in government, academia and business.
 We have been to lots of interesting places and done lots of talks.

 Our customers who you may have heard of include Daeja (now part by IBM), Taleo acquired by Oracle), EMC, Boardvantage (acquired by Nasdaq), Kofax, News Corporations UK publishing businesses, Abacus Research, Siemens, Reuters, Intel, Cern, Sybase, Samsung and a whole load more.

 I think I am still proudest that we licensed our PDF library to Adobe, who created the PDF file format.
 They still use it in ColdFusion 14 years later.

 And we are still finding new and interesting things to do and new firsts.
 We made our first visit to Japan last year and I finally made it to Troy. when I did a talk at DevFest Istanbul.
 In January 2020, I have my first trip to Montreal to speak at a software conference (19 years after my first talk in Boston).

-Given the changing nature of the software world and the ever creative way people use and create PDF files, I do not think we will every ‘finish’ our software – I added my latest tweak to our parser to handle an odd PDF yesterday.
+Given the changing nature of the software world and the ever-creative way people use and create PDF files, I do not think we will ever ‘finish’ our software – I added my latest tweak to our parser to handle an odd PDF yesterday.